TheSledgeHammer/SingleProject/README.md

 git-maven.gradle : The primary configuration for maven repositories and gradle.properties. gradle.properties: Includes entries for signing .jar files.

-# Setup for using git-maven.gradle:
+# Setup for using git-maven.gradle
 All settings are configured in the subprojects gradle.properties include:

 mcversion=